-This biological process is why we seek greater and greater rewards, such as promotions or degrees, as a higher number of rewards is linked with a higher chance of survival.
+This biological process is why we seek greater and greater rewards, such as promotions or degrees, as a higher number of rewards are linked with a higher chance of survival.
 Decision-making is an example of a biological process that influences cognitive processes.

 Cognitive and Behavioral Neuroscience

-Behavioral neuroscience uncovers how the brain influences behavior by applying neurobiology and neurophysiology to the study of physiology, genetics and developmental mechanisms.
+Behavioral neuroscience uncovers how the brain influences behavior by applying neurobiology and neurophysiology to the study of physiology, genetics, and developmental mechanisms.
 As the name suggests, this subfield is the link between neuroscience and behavior.
-Behavioral neuroscience focuses on nerve cells, neurotransmitters and neural circuits to investigate the biological processes that underlie both normal and abnormal behavior.
+Behavioral neuroscience focuses on nerve cells, neurotransmitters, and neural circuits to investigate the biological processes that underlie both normal and abnormal behavior.

 One of the major aims of cognitive neuroscience is to identify the deficiencies within neural systems that mark various psychiatry and neurodegenerative disorders.
 Cognitive neuroscientists tend to have a background in experimental psychology, neurobiology, neurology, physics, and mathematics.